 A scathing indictment of U.S. domestic and foreign policy, this collection of interviews gathers incendiary insights from 10 of today’s most experienced and knowledgeable activists.
 Whether it’s Ramsey Clark describing the long history of military invasion, Alfred McCoy detailing the relationship between CIA activities and the increase in the global heroin trade, Stephen Schwartz reporting the obscene costs of nuclear armaments, or Katharine Albrecht tracing the horrors of the modern surveillance state, this investigation of global governance is sure to inform, engage, and incite readers.

-Putting corporate disregard for ecology on trial, this novel follows Vexcorp, a wealthy corporation that, at a safe distance, counts both the lives of others and the health of the environment as expenses on a balance sheet—but that distance is about to collapse.
-Malia is an activist who has lost faith in systemic reform, and Dujuan is a street thug torn by grief at his younger sister’s death.
-When Dujuan mugs Malia, she compares him to Vexcorp, triggering a storm inside him.
-That storm only clears when he identifies the real agent of his pain: Larry Gordon, Vexcorp’s CEO.
-Injury requires justice, so Dujuan kidnaps Gordon and presents him to Malia for judgment.
-As bystanders become involved and time runs out, Malia is forced to make grueling moral decisions between survival and loyalty, safety and courage, and agency and despair.
+Putting corporate disregard for ecology on trial, this novel follows Vexcorp, a wealthy corporation counting the lives of others and the health of the environment as expenses on a balance sheet; Malia, an activist who has lost faith in systemic reform; and Dujuan, a street thug torn by grief at his younger sister’s death.

 A serial killer stalks the streets of Spokane, acting out a misogynist script from the dark heart of this culture.
-Across town, a writer named Derrick has spent his life tracking the reasons—political, psychological, spiritual—for the sadism of modern civilization.
-And through the grim nights, Nika, a trafficked woman, tries to survive the grinding violence of prostitution.
-Their lives, and the forces propelling them, are about to collide.
-And what hangs in the balance is the fate of life on earth.
-With Songs of the Dead, Derrick Jensen has written more than a thriller.
-This is a story lush with rage and tenderness on its way to being a weapon.
+Across town, a writer named Derrick has spent his life tracking the reasons for the sadism of modern civilization.
+And through the grim nights, Nika tries to survive the grinding violence of prostitution.

 What We Leave Behind is a piercing, impassioned guide to living a truly responsible life on earth.
 Human waste, once considered a gift to the soil, has become toxic material that has broken the essential cycle of decay and regeneration.
-Here, award-winning author Derrick Jensen and activist Aric McBay weave historical analysis and devastatingly beautiful prose to remind us that life—human and nonhuman—will not go on unless we do everything we can to facilitate the most basic process on earth, the root of sustainability: one being’s waste must always become another being’s food.
+But life will not go on without the root of sustainability: one being’s waste must always become another being’s food.

 Derrick Jensen discusses the destructive dominant culture with ten people who have devoted their lives to undermining it in this collection of interviews.